glparevalo/netflix-relational-database/README.md

 Welcome to my Netflix Dataset project!

-In this repository, I walk through how I applied formal database normalization techniques to create a real-world Netflix relational database, including detailed steps, an entity-relationship (ER) diagram, and the final cleaned dataset files.
+In this repository, formal database normalization techniques were applied to create a real-world Netflix relational database, including detailed steps, an entity-relationship (ER) diagram, and the final cleaned dataset files.

 ---